Rehabilitation

 Animals go through untold suffering as a product of mankind’s folly.
 AWARE aims to redress this balance by providing quality veterinary care and rehabilitation to wild animals that have been injured directly or indirectly at the hand of man.
 AWARE believes that every animal’s LIFE is precious.
 However if rehabilitation will cause undue stress on an animal, it will be humanely euthanased.

-The Trust believes in utilising whatever resources are available to perform immediate and necessary tasks.
-However, it is AWARE’s long term vision to provide, as headquarters, a purpose-built animal hospital with facilities to deal with all wildlife species.
+It is AWARE’s long term vision to provide, as headquarters, a purpose-built animal hospital with facilities to deal with all wildlife species.
 This will include in-house laboratory facilities and state of the art diagnostic equipment, which may be used as a referral centre for other veterinarians.
 The Trust ultimately aims to offer a flying veterinary service especially for wildlife emergencies in remote or inaccessible areas.

 Get our newsletter